Participant feedback survey

 Complete participant feedback survey

-Statistics Jersey started the 2021 / 22 LCHIS in September 2021 and this will run for a year.
+Statistics Jersey started the 2021 to 2022 survey in September 2021 and ran it for a year.

-This survey is carried out once every five years.
-The survey was last completed in 2014 / 15.
-The 2019 / 20 survey had to be cut short due to the Covid-19 outbreak in March 2020.
+This survey is carried out once every 5 years.
+The last completed survey was the 2014 to 2015 survey.
+The 2019 to 2020 survey had to be cut short due to the COVID-19 outbreak in March 2020.